LLNL/merlin/docs/source/merlin_specification.rst

   # name: step name
   # description: what the step does
   # run:
   #   cmd: the command to run for multilines use cmd: |
+  #        The $(LAUNCHER) macro can be used to substitute a parallel launcher
+  #        based on the batch:type:.
+  #        It will use the nodes and procs values for the task.
   #   task_queue: the queue to assign the step to (optional. default: merlin)
   #   shell: the shell to use for the command (eg /bin/bash /usr/bin/env python)
   #          (optional. default: /bin/bash)